bsarna89/Flight-Search-API/react-search-ui/README.md

 npm test
 ```
 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information, curently in progress.

 ```bash